🦺 Business Insurance · Generali · Spain

 Examples of typical minimum benefit levels under common Spanish convenios (figures change with annual convenio reviews; specific schedules confirmed at quote stage):

-For multi-convenio companies (e.g., a hotel group with separate convenios for kitchen, housekeeping and maintenance).
-Generali can write a single combined policy covering all employee categories at their respective benefit levels.
-The administrative simplicity of a single policy is one of the main reasons Generali has built strong market share in this product line.
+Some companies fall under several convenios at once.
+A hotel group, for example, may have separate convenios for kitchen, housekeeping and maintenance.
+Generali can write one combined policy that covers all these staff groups, each at its own benefit level.
+One policy is much simpler to run.
+This is one of the main reasons Generali has built strong market share in this product line.

 Indicative Annual Premiums Per Employee